 Illustration of the habitats of gram-negative and gram-positive bacteria.

-In short, in wet environment, Gram-negative bacteria, which are water-loving and thrive in moist environments, pose a higher risk of foodborne illnesses due to their presence and potential for secondary contamination of food.
-Conversely, Gram-positive bacteria, with their thick cell walls, have successfully adapted to the dryness and rapid temperature changes on land, making them the ultimate land-adapted evolution bacteria.
+In short, in wet environments, Gram-negative bacteria, which are water-loving, thrive and pose a higher risk of foodborne illnesses due to their presence.
+However, their susceptibility to environmental stressors reduces the potential for secondary contamination.
+Conversely, Gram-positive bacteria, with their thick cell walls, are more resilient to dryness and rapid temperature changes, making them well-suited to survive in dry environments such as factories.
 Understanding the characteristics of these bacteria can help us better comprehend their behavior and the potential risks they pose in various environments.

 Survival in Dry and Wet Environments: Characteristics of Gram-Positive and Gram-Negative Bacteria